softwareconstruction240/softwareconstruction/instruction/late-policy/late-policy.md

 # Late Policy

-Your success in this course depends largely on timely execution.
-Staying on track results in an enjoyable, positive experience; once you fall behind, it is extremely difficult to catch up.
+Your success in this course depends heavily on timely completion.
+Staying on track ensures a positive learning experience, whereas falling behind makes it extremely difficult to catch up.

-To help you stay current with the rest of the class, we implement the following late policy:
+To help you stay current with the class, we implement the following late policy:

 ## Late Submissions

 Late submissions receive **zero** points.
-When determining if a submission is late, Sunday and Monday are treated as a single day.
+For the purpose of calculating lateness, Sunday and Monday are treated as a single day.

 ## Grace Days

 Each student begins the semester with **two grace days**.
 Grace days allow you to submit a deliverable past the assigned due date for full credit.
-Each grace day covers one day late, excluding Sundays.
+Each grace day covers one day of lateness, excluding Sundays.
 For each submitted deliverable, any grace days used will be deducted when the assignment is graded.

-The grader applies grace days to every late submission, including those that earn partial credit.
-If you need to resubmit, the previously deducted grace days are applied to that assignment.
-This means you can resubmit multiple times on the same day without using additional grace days for each submission.
+The grader applies grace days to every late submission, including those that earn only partial credit.
+If you resubmit an assignment, the grace days previously deducted for that specific assignment still apply.
+This means you can resubmit multiple times on the same day without being charged additional grace days.

-You will receive a **zero** on a late submission if the number of days late exceeds your available grace days.
-In this case, no grace days will be deducted.
-For example, if you have two grace days and submit an assignment three days late, you will receive zero points, but you will still have your two grace days available for a future assignment.
+If the number of days late exceeds your available grace days, you will receive a **zero** for that submission.
+In this case, your remaining grace days will not be deducted and will remain available for future assignments.
+For example, if you have two grace days but submit an assignment three days late, you will receive zero points, but you will still have two grace days available for a later date.

-The one exception to the grace day policy is the **university deadline on the last day of instruction**.
-All work must be submitted by that time; any missing work will receive a **zero** thereafter.
+The only exception to the grace day policy is the **university deadline on the last day of instruction**.
+All work must be submitted by this time; any work missing after this deadline will receive a **zero**.

-We encourage you to submit all work even if it is late and you will receive no credit.
-Most deliverables depend upon previous ones to be successful, and you will gain helpful feedback for each submission regardless of the score.
+We encourage you to submit all work even if it is late and you receive no credit.
+Most deliverables depend on previous ones to be successful, and you will receive helpful feedback on every submission, regardless of the score.

 ## Earning Grace Days

-To encourage you to stay ahead of the course—and to help you handle inevitable challenges like illness, family emergencies, or accidents—you can earn additional grace days.
+To encourage you to stay ahead and to provide a buffer for life's surprises—such as illness, emergencies, or even a "powder day"—you can earn additional grace days.

-You earn one grace day for each day a deliverable is submitted early (excluding Sundays), provided the submission receives a score of 100%.
+You earn **one grace day** for every day (excluding Sundays) that a deliverable is submitted early, provided the submission receives a score of **100%**.

-You can view your available grace days via the `Grace Days` assignment in Canvas.
+You can view your available balance in the `Grace Days` assignment in Canvas.

 ## Examples

-1. You have 2 grace days.
-You turn in an assignment 1 day late for full credit.
-You now have 1 grace day.
+1. **Using a day:** You have 2 grace days.
+You turn in an assignment 1 day late and receive full credit.
+You now have 1 grace day remaining.
-2. You have 2 grace days.
-You turn in an assignment 3 days early and receive 100%.
+2. **Earning days:** You have 2 grace days.
+You turn in an assignment 3 days early and score 100%.
 You now have 5 grace days.
-3. You have 2 grace days.
+3. **Exceeding balance:** You have 2 grace days.
 You turn in an assignment 3 days late.
-You receive no credit for the assignment and still have 2 grace days.
+You receive no credit, but you still have 2 grace days.
-4. You have 2 grace days.
-The assignment is due on Saturday.
-You turn it in on Monday.
+4. **The Sunday rule (Late):** You have 2 grace days.
+The assignment is due on Saturday, and you turn it in on Monday.
 Because Sunday and Monday count as one day, you are 1 day late.
 You now have 1 grace day.
-5. You have 2 grace days.
-The assignment is due on Monday.
-You turn it in on Saturday.
+5. **The Sunday rule (Early):** You have 2 grace days.
+The assignment is due on Monday, and you turn it in on Saturday.
 You are 1 day early.
-If you receive 100%, you now have 3 grace days.
+If you score 100%, you now have 3 grace days.

 ```masteryls
 {"id":"a819fd43-c894-4945-b851-3b513d659573", "title":"Grace days", "type":"multiple-choice" }